LinuxCNC/wlo/downloads/index.md

 The links below point to the latest released images.
 Older releases can still be found [here](https://www.linuxcnc.org/iso/)
+Note that at the moment these installers will install 2.9.4 whereas the latest release is 2.9.7.
+Update should be automatic through the package manager, and updated images are in progress.

 * LinuxCNC 2.9.4 [Debian 12 Bookworm PREEMPT-RT ISO](https://www.linuxcnc.org/iso/linuxcnc_2.9.4-amd64.hybrid.iso)